TheOdinProject/curriculum/javascript/computer_science/space_complexity.md

 It's also fair to say that most algorithms you write will probably deal with very manageable input sizes, and therefore space doesn't really become a problem.
 You'll invariably run into an issue with your program being slow before you have any issues with memory being used up.

-On the flip side, your hardware will usually have a fixed amount.
-You can't expand memory easily on the fly in most scenarios.
+On the flip side, your hardware will usually have a fixed amount of memory.
+You can't expand it easily on the fly in most scenarios.
 When the problem is one of time, you can just allow the program to run for longer and it will eventually come back with a result.
 You can't do this with space.

 On balance, you'll probably come across problems in which the time it takes to execute is more important than the space it uses, but knowing about measuring space complexity will mean when you do run into a situation where there are space constraints, you'll be prepared to handle it.